 Approving quickly for paid, working days only

 Click Approve Leave.
-If the request’s date range doesn’t include unpaid non-working days, and the leave type is appropriate, you can click Approve & Notify Employee.
+If the request’s date range doesn’t include unpaid non-working days, and the leave type is appropriate, you can click Approve & Notify Team Member.

 Assigning leave type and accounting for non-working days

-For leave requests that include unpaid, non-working days (typically weekends), select any days that the employee would normally work and set the Leave Type for the days in the requested period that the employee is taking as leave.
+For leave requests that include unpaid, non-working days (typically weekends), select any days that the team member would normally work and set the Leave Type for the days in the requested period that the team member is taking as leave.
 The non-selected days will be left as non-working days as shown in the example below.

-Then add a comment and click Approve to notify the employee.
+Then add a comment and click Approve to notify the team member.

 Adjusting leave type

 You can adjust the leave type for any of the days within the request, as well as adjust the typical work hours that would be paid for the request.